Mid-century modern: Mid-Century modern in Brazil

+Mid-Century modern in Europe

+Scandinavian design had a great influence on the mid-century modern furniture.
+The style is characterized by a minimalist, clean-lined approach that looks to combine functionality with beauty, well-crafted, classic, and timeless.
+Emphasis is put on utilizing natural materials to improve daily life through unique, purposeful design, durability and reliability.
+The Scandinavian mid-century modern goal was to minimize, promoting quality over quantity and cozy togetherness.
+The Nordic style united innovation, simplicity, and elegance.
+Scandinavian modern designers, such as Børge Mogensen, Hans Wegner, Finn Juhl, Arne Vodder, Verner Panton, and Alvar Aalto, stood out in this movement.

+In 1930, the Stockholm Exhibition introduced a new type of design to Scandinavia, focusing on clean shapes, simple lines, and practical use.
+This exhibition was led by Gregor Paulsson, and the event showcased buildings and furniture that were practical and stylish without extra decoration.
+This exhibition influenced many designers across Europe, and helped spread the ideas that now define mid-century modern design.

+Case Study Houses

+The Case Study Houses program ran from 1945 through 1966, and was an experimental initiative intended to address the post–World War II housing boom in the United States.
+It brought together some of the most significant mid-century modern architects, including Charles and Ray Eames, Craig Ellwood, A. Quincy Jones, Edward Killingsworth, Pierre Koenig, Richard Neutra, Ralph Rapson, Eero Saarinen, and Raphael Soriano to design and construct efficient, affordable prototype homes.
+These houses served as models for modern residential living and were documented by architectural photographer Julius Shulman.

 Industrial design

 Scandinavian design was very influential at this time, with a style characterized by simplicity, democratic design and natural shapes.
 Glassware (Iittala – Finland), ceramics (Arabia – Finland), tableware (Georg Jensen – Denmark), lighting (Poul Henningsen – Denmark), and furniture (Danish modern) were some of the genres for the products created.

-In America, east of the Mississippi, the American-born Russel Wright, designing for Steubenville Pottery, and Hungarian-born Eva Zeisel designing for Red Wing Pottery and later Hall China created free-flowing ceramic designs that were much admired and heralded in the trend of smooth, flowing contours in dinnerware.
-On the West Coast of America the industrial designer and potter Edith Heath (1911–2005) founded Heath Ceramics in 1948.
-The company was one of the numerous California pottery manufacturers that had their heyday in post-war US, and produced Mid-Century modern ceramic dish-ware.
+In the eastern United States, the American-born Russel Wright and Mary Wright, designing for Steubenville Pottery, and Hungarian-born Eva Zeisel designing for Red Wing Pottery and later Hall China created free-flowing ceramic designs that were much admired and heralded in the trend of smooth, flowing contours in dinnerware.

+On the West Coast of the United States, the industrial designer and potter Edith Heath (1911–2005) founded Heath Ceramics in 1948.
+The company was one of the numerous California pottery manufacturers that had their heyday in post-war United States, and produced mid-Century modern ceramic dish-ware.

 Edith Heath's "Coupe" line remains in demand and has been in constant production since 1948, with only periodic changes to the texture and color of the glazes.

-The Tamac Pottery company produced a line of mid-century modern biomorphic dinnerware and housewares between 1946 to 1972.
+The Tamac Pottery company produced a line of mid-century modern biomorphic dinnerware and housewares between 1946 and 1972.